 Written By: Robert E. Sheriff, CIH, CSP, President

 Welding fumes contain a variety of metals, gases, and chemicals that can wreak havoc on a welder’s lungs.
 The smoke emitted from welding is actually minute particles that may contain hexavalent chromium also known as hex chrome or Chrome 6 especially when welding on stainless steel.
-It may also contain lead, manganese, cadmium, nickel, zinc and any other metals that are components of the welded metal and the welding rod/wire/stick.
+Welding fumes may also contain lead, manganese, cadmium, nickel, zinc and any other metals that are components of the welded metal and the welding rod/wire/stick.
 All welding emits fumes whether MIG, TIG, stick, torch, laser, and plasma torch.
 The hazards of each are different.
-The only way to determine if the welding process can be a hazard to a welder’s health is to sample the welder.
+The only way to determine if the welding process is a hazard to a welder’s health is to sample the welder.
 The most common way is to place a portable sampler on the welder that collects a “breathing zone” sample of the welding emissions, and have the sample analyzed by a properly accredited laboratory that does industrial hygiene sample analysis.

 Welding is tough work.
 Not many who begin as welders retire as welders.
-Many end up with respiratory problems such as COPD.
+Many end up with respiratory problems such as COPD or even lung cancer.
 Eventually, practically every welder develops cataracts.
 Neck and back problems are also a foregone conclusion.
 Read on to learn more about welding fume health hazards.

 Other welding health hazards include:

-Manganese: From carbon steel or heavy production welding of other steel, can cause nerve system damage resulting in Parkinson’s disease-like tremors.
+Manganese: Welding on carbon steel or heavy production welding of other steel, can cause nerve system damage resulting in Parkinson’s disease-like tremors.
 See Table Z-1 of OSHA Standard 29CFR1910.1000.

 And that’s not all.
 Workers welding or cutting surfaces with paints, solvents, plastics, and other coatings will likely be exposed to decomposition products such as oxides of nitrogen, phosgene, carbon monoxide, and carbon dioxide.

 Evaluating each working environment is essential.
-Under OSHA rules, it is generally required to identify hazards that are present and then to implement controls, such as ventilation, substitution of high hazard materials for less hazardous ones, personal protective devices or more effective training.
+Under OSHA rules, it is generally required to identify hazards that are present and then to implement controls, such as ventilation, the substitution of high hazard materials for less hazardous ones, personal protective devices, and more effective training.